kushagramishra22/kushagramishra22/README.md

 ## 🌟 Top Projects

 <!-- Pin your best projects here by editing this section.
 Example: -->
-- AI Image Generator Tool (JavaScript) (https://github.com/kushagramishra22/AI_image_generator)Turn your text prompts into stunning images in seconds with this JavaScript-powered AI Image Generator!
+- [AI Image Generator Tool (JavaScript)](https://github.com/kushagramishra22/AI_image_generator) Turn your text prompts into stunning images in seconds with this JavaScript-powered AI Image Generator!
 This project uses the ClipDrop API (text-to-image) to generate images from user input, providing a simple web interface to create, view, and download AI-generated images.

 ✨ Features